Indiana Professional Educators, Inc.

 You CAN be on school committees without being a union member.
 Committees CANNOT be exclusive union representation anymore.
-This is not only an unethical practice but now it is illegal.
+This is not only an unethical practice but it is illegal in Indiana.
 If your school system is deeply ingrained with the union, they may only allow a percentage on non-union members on committees but that number has to be aligned with the percentage of all teachers in your district not in the union.
 So for example, if 20% of teachers in your district are not in the union, the minimum number of non-union teachers on committees has to equal at least 20% of that committee membership as well.

 What does IPE offer me that the union can't?

 Peace of mind, for starters.

 We understand the intense, life-long training you give and receive, the sacrifices you make for your students and the incredibly high standards you are held to every day.
 We respect and honor that professionalism and thank you for being a teacher.

 Our liability insurance is quality and our accompanying legal resources are top-notch.
 We have the same liability insurance at a fraction of the cost.
 In this day and age when parents care paying more attention to their children's education and students empower themselves to push the envelope in the classroom, a teacher needs reassurance that they are protected against false claims or unexpected accidents or events.
 You do the best you can everyday, trying to change lives and insuring your students are prepared for college and career.
 Teachers are unsung heroes.
 Yet, they are the front lines and when someone is unhappy, all fingers point to teachers first.

 We also won't bug you about attending meetings and voting on contracts that have already been decided upon.
 We treat you as an the important, independent individual you are and not as an anonymous number in the masses.

 We pass along legislation that affects your career so you can be informed for yourself and not reliant on someone else's interpretation.